Kalamazoo/Battle Creek International Airport

 KAZO — Kalamazoo, MI

-Featured Bite A smash burger at the Kitty Hawk Cafe, eaten just steps from an SR-71 Blackbird.
+Featured Bite A smash burger at the Kitty Hawk Cafe, eaten within view of the SR-71 Blackbird.

 Editor's Dispatch